HERSHEL “WOODY” WILLIAMS, MOH 1945

 The Grand Marshal is a recipient of the Congressional Medal of Honor.
 Vintage military vehicles, a Commemorative Air Force Ground Force Detachment Unit, and a flyover by the Coyote Squadron of the Commemorative Air Force are all scheduled.
 Patriotic floats, marching bands, and the Corsicana High School U.S. Air Force ROTC will join the parade.

-Any organizations interested in participating should contact Joe D. Hill, U.S. Navy (Retired) at (430) 775-0856 or visit the website at www.texasveteransparade.com for an application.
+Any organizations interested in participating should use the Contact or Register Buttons or visit the website at www.texasveteransparade.com for an application.